References and Borrowing

 • Variables, like a.

-• Dereferences of paths, like *a.
+• Dereferences of places, like *a.

-• Array accesses of paths, like a[0].
+• Array accesses of places, like a[0].

 • Any combination of the above, like *((*a)[0].1).